 I'll Be Home For Christmas, the Fred Hughes Trio's seventh release, received 5 Stars from Amazon.com and 3 ½ stars from the most widely recognized jazz magazine, Downbeat.
 The recording garnered considerable radio airplay and finished out 2015 in the number 5 slot on the CMJ Jazz Radio Chart.

-The Fred Hughes Trio's eighth recording, Matrix, is receiving critical acclaim including this from Amazon.com: “The Fred Hughes trio delivers a stunning formula that will leave you humming the tunes long after the disc is done playing.”
-The recording spent 5 weeks in the #1 spot on the Top 50 Jazz Album Chart at Roots Music Report.
+The Fred Hughes Trio's eighth recording, Matrix, received critical acclaim including this from Amazon.com: “The Fred Hughes trio delivers a stunning formula that will leave you humming the tunes long after the disc is done playing.”
+The recording spent 5 weeks in the #1 spot on the Top 50 Jazz Album Chart at Roots Music Report and finished 2017 in the Top 5 of the Root Music Report Top Jazz Albums for 2017.